Do you want to force users on your website to use clean image filenames in WordPress?

 Enforcing Clean Image Filenames in WordPress

-The easiest way to enforce clean image filenames is with the Clean Image Filenames plugin.
+The easiest way to enforce clean image filenames is with the free Clean Image Filenames plugin.
 It automatically converts special characters, accent characters, and more into a clean image filename.

 The first thing you need to do is install and activate the plugin.
 For more details, see our beginner’s guide on how to install a WordPress plugin.